-26 5 U.S.C.
+&lt;sup>26 5 U.S.C.
 553(b)(3)(B).

-regulatory flexibility analysis, when among other things the agency for good cause finds that notice and public procedure are impracticable, unnecessary, or contrary to the public interest.
 Accordingly, the Board has concluded that the RFA's requirements relating to initial and final regulatory flexibility analysis do not apply.

 Nevertheless, the Board notes that this final rule will not have a significant economic impact on a substantial number of small credit unions because it affects only the maximum amounts of CMPs that may be assessed in individual cases, which are not numerous and generally do not involve assessments at the maximum level.
 In addition, several of the CMPs are limited to a percentage of a credit union's assets.
-Finally, in assessing CMPs, the Board generally must consider a party's financial resources.27 Because this final rule will affect few, if any, small credit unions, the Board certifies that the final rule will not have a significant economic impact on a substantial number of small entities.
+Finally, in assessing CMPs, the Board generally must consider a party's financial resources.
+Because this final rule will affect few, if any, small credit unions, the Board certifies that the final rule will not have a significant economic impact on a substantial number of small entities.